 At Quincy Public Schools we strive to take a preventative approach to discipline whenever possible.
 We take deliberate steps to create a learning environment where all students can engage in learning while feeling safe, welcome, and supported.
 While we expect students to follow school rules, we recognize that student misbehaviors at school will occur.
 As a result, we respond to misbehavior with both disciplinary consequences and behavioral interventions to understand and address the root cause(s) of the misbehavior.
 Disciplinary consequences are to help students understand the impact of their behavior both on themselves and on others.
-In conjunction with disciplinary consequences, we use behavioral interventions to help students build and learn social and emotional skills including self-awareness, self-management, and social awareness.
+In conjunction with disciplinary consequences, we use behavioral interventions to build and learn social and emotional skills including self-awareness, self-management, and social awareness.
 The goal of our student discipline system is to resolve conflict in a timely manner, restore relationships between peers when conflict arises, and encourage students to take responsibility for their behavior while maintaining a secure, healthy, and productive learning environment for all.
 Parental support of school discipline procedures is imperative.
-The use of corporal punishment is prohibited in all schools under Illinois law and Quincy Public School regulations.